 Standalone components remove the need for NgModules for most app composition, routing, and DI setup.
 NgModules still solve a few practical problems: packaging legacy (non-standalone) declarations, consuming module-based third-party libraries (forRoot/forChild), and providing a single import/export “bundle” boundary that some teams and libraries still rely on.
-Covers: angular, modules, standalone, architecture, basics.
+The senior distinction is module compatibility versus module necessity.

 Overview